the-coder-kalisa/CognitoVault/README.md

-Certainly!
-I'll provide a revised README.md with icons for the headings.
-Please note that I cannot directly add icons in this text format, but I'll indicate where you can place them.

----

 ## CognitoVault 🗝️

 CognitoVault is an open-source browser extension designed to securely manage and transfer `localStorage` and cookies across different instances of a website.
 With CognitoVault, website owners can grant access to specific users without directly sharing their credentials.